sharoncornelius/idpf-specification/idpf_specification.md

 The device must negotiate at least one of the features above.

 The minimal and maximal buffers sizes that are supported by Device are negotiable Device capabilities.
-The possible values and default values (in the absence of negotiation) of those capabilities are described in the RX packet/buffer sub-section under the Device capabilities section.
+The possible values and default values (in the absence of negotiation) of those capabilities are described in the RX packet/buffer sub-section under the device capabilities section.

 Note that the device is not obligated to check the maximal packet length of a packet delivered to driver.

-### In order single queue model
+### In order Single Queue Model

-In the single queue model, the same descriptor queue is used by SW to post descriptors to Device and used by Device to report completed descriptors to SW.
+In the single queue model, the same descriptor queue is used by SW to post descriptors to device and used by device to report completed descriptors to SW.

 SW writes the packet descriptors to the queue and updates the QRX_TAIL register to point to the descriptor after the last descriptor written by SW (points to the first descriptor owned by SW).
 Tail pointer should be updated in 8 descriptors granularity.

-After Device writes the packet to the data buffers (pointed by the fetched descriptors) it reports a completion of a received packet by overriding the packet descriptors in ring with the write format descriptor (as described in LAN Receive Descriptor Write Back Formats).
+After the device writes the packet to the data buffers (pointed by the fetched descriptors) it reports a completion of a received packet by overriding the packet descriptors in ring with the write format descriptor (as described in LAN Receive Descriptor Write Back Formats).

 In this model, completions are reported “in order” - according to the packet placement order in the queue.

-The diagram below illustrates the descriptors’ Device/SW ownership based on the Tail pointer:
+The diagram below illustrates the descriptors’ Device/SW ownership based on the tail pointer:

 * TAIL pointer represents the following descriptor after last descriptor written to the ring by SW.
-* HEAD pointer represents the following descriptor after last descriptor written by Device.
+* HEAD pointer represents the following descriptor after last descriptor written by the device.
-* White descriptors (owned by Device) are waiting to be processed by Device or currently processed by Device.
+* White descriptors (owned by device) are waiting to be processed by the device or currently processed by the device.
-* Blue descriptors (owned by SW) were already processed by Device and can be reused again by SW.
+* Blue descriptors (owned by SW) were already processed by the device and can be reused again by SW.
-* Zero descriptor are owned by Device when TAIL == HEAD
+* Zero descriptor are owned by the device when TAIL == HEAD
 * The SW should never set the TAIL to a value above the HEAD minus 1.

 ![Descriptor](Diagrams/descriptor.PNG)

-### Out of order split queue model
+### Out of order Split Queue Model

-In the split queue model, "Rx Buffer Queues" are used to pass descriptor buffers from SW to Device while Rx Queues are used only to pass the descriptor completions (descriptors that point to completed buffers) from Device to SW (as opposed to the single queue model in which Rx Queues are used  for both purposes).
+In the split queue model, "RX Buffer Queues" are used to pass descriptor buffers from SW to device while RX queues are used only to pass the descriptor completions (descriptors that point to completed buffers) from the device to SW (as opposed to the single queue model in which RX queues are used for both purposes).

 In this model, descriptor completions can be reported “out of order” - not according to the descriptor placement order in the buffer queue.

-To enable SW to associate a buffer with a completion, SW writes a unique buffer identifier to each descriptor written to the RX buffer queue while Device writes back this buffer identifier to the completed descriptor later written to the RX queue.
+To enable SW to associate a buffer with a completion, SW writes a unique buffer identifier to each descriptor written to the RX buffer queue while the device writes back this buffer identifier to the completed descriptor later written to the RX queue.
-Device supports an asymmetric ratio of Rx Buffer queues to RX queues.
+The device supports an asymmetric ratio of RX buffer queues to RX queues.

-For the Split-queue model RX buffer Queues can be used in groups where each group contains two RX buffer Queues, one with small buffers and one with big buffers.
-In case the received packet length is smaller than the small buffer , the whole packet is copied to a small buffer and in case the packet is bigger then small buffer the whole packet is copied to 1 or more big buffers.
+For the split-queue model RX buffer queues can be used in groups where each group contains two RX buffer queues, one with small buffers and one with big buffers.
+In case the received packet length is smaller than the small buffer, the whole packet is copied to a small buffer and in case the packet is bigger then the small buffer the whole packet is copied to 1 or more big buffers.

-In case header split offload is activated and the packet header is copied to a separate, dedicated buffer , the decision if to copy the packet payload to a small buffer or to 1 or more big buffers is based on the packet payload length and not on the whole packet length (header and payload).
+In case header split offload is activated and the packet header is copied to a separate, dedicated buffer, if the decision is to copy the packet payload to a small buffer or to 1 or more big buffers is based on the packet payload length and not on the whole packet length (header and payload).

 RX queue to RX buffer queue/s association details :

-- Each Rx Queue is associated to a single Rx Buffer Queue Group and in the usual case, Rx Buffer Queue Group will feed a set of Rx queues.
+- Each RX queue is associated to a single RX Buffer Queue Group and in the usual case, Rx Buffer Queue Group will feed a set of RX queues.
-- Rx Buffer Queue Group consists of one or two Rx Buffer Queues.
-On a given Rx Buffer queue, every buffer (or buffer pair, when header split is supported for the queue) points to a buffer (or buffer pair) of the same size.
+- RX Buffer Queue Group consists of one or two RX Buffer Queues.
+On a given RX buffer queue, every buffer (or buffer pair, when header split is supported for the queue) points to a buffer (or buffer pair) of the same size.
-- When the Rx Buffer Queue Group consists of 2 Rx Buffer Queues, each one of the queues points to buffers of a distinct size.
+- When the RX Buffer Queue Group consists of 2 RX Buffer Queues, each one of the queues points to buffers of a distinct size.
-- The association between an RX queue and Buffer queue group is defined in RX queue context.
+- The association between an RX queue and buffer queue group is defined in RX queue context.

-The number of buffer queues in the group can be 1 or 2 as defined by the *num_buf_queues_per_rx* Device capability.
-The possible values and default value (in the absence of negotiation) are described in the [<u>Device capabilities section.</u>](#device-capabilities-default-values-assumed-by-the-idpf-driver)
+The number of buffer queues in the group can be 1 or 2 as defined by the *num_buf_queues_per_rx* device capability.
+The possible values and default value (in the absence of negotiation) is described in the [<u>Device capabilities section.</u>](#device-capabilities-default-values-assumed-by-the-idpf-driver)

-### RX Buffer queues
+### RX Buffer Queues

 As with the single queue model, when posting buffer to the buffer queue, SW writes the receive descriptors and updates the TAIL pointer in the